cydrobolt/pychattr/README.md

 `Celery`*: An IRC ChanServ-like service that allows registration of channels, preventing unauthorized access to channels.
 Depends on Potato accounts.

 * Both Potato and Celery require databases.
 PyChattr, by itself, is completely standalone, and usually depends on existing systems for authentication.
-However, if you decide to run PyChattr without any external server dependencies, you will have to install SQLAlchemy in order to allow `Potato` and `Celery` to persist data.
+However, if you decide to run PyChattr without any external server dependencies, you will have to install MongoDB in order to allow `Potato` and `Celery` to persist data.

-*
-#####Commands:
+##### Commands:

 **Stable Commands**
  - `/join #channel` - Joins `#channel`.